Exabyte-io/documentation/docs/infrastructure/compute/parameters.md

 ## Advanced Options

-Further advanced options are offered in the expandable section at the bottom of the panel, in order to further optimize the calculation.
-This section is dependent on the application (see the corresponding application [pages](../../software/overview.md) for more information).
+Further advanced options are offered in order to optimize the calculation.
+These depend on the simulation application (see the corresponding application [pages](../../software/overview.md) for more information).

 Example improvements may include parallelization over the k-points of the crystal structure, over its band-structure or over the execution of Fast Fourier Transforms (FFT).
 The novice user will find that these options are normally better left unchanged from their default values.

 ## Notifications

-Finally, in the "Notifications" section on the right-hand side of the interface, the possibility to be notified as a user about the start of the calculation on the supercomputing cluster, about its termination, or about a possible accidental abortion, can be accessed.
-The user can click on the button corresponding to [each type of Job status](../../jobs/status.md) to trigger the associated notifications.
+Finally, the user can be notified about the start of the calculation on the supercomputing cluster, about its termination, or about a possible accidental abortion.

+The user can click on the button corresponding to each one of these [Job statuses](../../jobs/status.md) within the [user interface](overview.md) to trigger the associated notifications.
 Alternatively, all three notification types can be activated simultaneously by clicking the user icon.